 American fast food can also be found almost everywhere and also numerous restaurants with international cuisine from Thai, South American to Indian.

-In Iceland you find everything, from 4-star internationally known hotels, guesthouses, farms, cottages to camping sites.
-Iceland’s hotels and guesthouse suit all budgets, almost invariably clean and comfortable.
-World-class!!
+In Iceland you find everything, from 4-star internationally known hotels, guesthouses, farms, cottages to hostels and camping sites.
+Iceland has accommodation to suit all budgets, almost invariably clean and comfortable.

 What are the Icelandic people like?